sonic-net/SONiC/doc/SONiC_QoS_Mgmt_HLD-1.0.md

 For Scheduler Policy created via Open Config YANG model, each Scheduler within a Scheduler Policy is transformed into a Scheduler Profile defined by SONiC DB.

-The Scheduler Profile is identified as “Policy_name + q#”.
+The Scheduler Profile is identified as "Policy_name + q".
 Such naming convention makes it possible to associate each interface queue with a unique Scheduler Profile later on.

-When a scheduler Policy is configured on an interface in Open Config YANG model, backend creates SONiC “interface.q#” in SONiC QueueDB if such entity has not yet been created.
+When a scheduler Policy is configured on an interface in Open Config YANG model, backend creates SONiC "interface.q#" in SONiC QueueDB if such entity has not yet been created.
 Backup also looks up the scheduler Profiles within the Scheduler Policy and attaches the Scheduler Profiles to the corresponding interface queues.

 When WRED profile is configured on an interface queue in Open Config YANG model, backend writes the information into SONiC Queue DB.